 I’ve noticed, despite travelling being a popular trend, most people still need reasons to travel, a force, rather, to see the world — whether that motivation comes from a few inspirational travel quotes or a real-life story.

-Because in the world of ever-changing devices, where materialism is ruling our mind, investing 2 lakh Rupees on a home-theatre always feels more tempting than investing 2 lakh on a road trip in Germany.
+Because in the world of ever-changing devices, where materialism is ruling our mind, investing 2 lakh Rupees on a home theatre always feels more tempting than investing 2 lakhs on a road trip in Germany.

 There are many reasons to travel.
-Other than the fact that travelling makes you confident, the world is changing, travelling is safe, people are still not travelling.
-They look for more reasons to invest in experiences not things.
+Other than the fact that travelling makes you confident, the world is changing, travelling is safe, but people are still not travelling.
+They look for more reasons to invest in experiences, not things.

 Travelling makes you smarter.
 It gives you better ideas and helps you appreciate life in ways you never did before.
 If you don’t believe me, just compare two people and you will find the one who has travelled more in his life, speaking not only more sense but appreciating life more too.